mugahed94/Hotel-Management-System/README.md

 The users need to have a web browser and internet connectivity. also its assumed that the users have a machine
 loaded with operating system cabable of running a web browser.

 Hotels included within the system are 5-star hotles providing wide varaity of services and events and containing a relativly large number of visitors around 300 users.

+High speed internet connectivity is assumed to ensure small response time.

 ## System Features and Requirements